secretGeek/documentation/en/user-guide/when-activated/index.md

     });
 ```

-As a rule of thumb for all platforms, you should use it for bindings or any time there's something your view set up that will outlive the view bindings.
+As a rule of thumb for all platforms, you should use it for bindings and any time there's something your view sets up that will outlive the view bindings.
 It is also super useful for setting up things that should get added to the visual tree, even if they are not a disposable.

-If you create a `WhenActivated` that gives you a `CompositeDisposable` instead of an `Action<IDisposable>`, you can be express your intent even clearer.
+If you create a `WhenActivated` extension that gives you a `CompositeDisposable` instance instead of an `Action<IDisposable>`, you can express your intent even clearer.

 ```
 this.WhenActivated(